liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 Next, let's look at Liferay's improved Calendar portlet, released with Liferay 6.2 and available from Liferay Marketplace.

-## Managing Events and Calendar Resources with Liferay's New Calendar Portlet
+## Managing Events and Calendar Resources with Liferay's Calendar Portlet

 As of Liferay 6.2, Liferay no longer includes the core Calendar portlet that was included in Liferay 6.1 and previous versions.
 Instead, Liferay provides a new